Contextual Robust State Estimation in Distribution Systems with Real-Time Unobservability and Scarce Data: METHODOLOGY

 As discussed in Section \ref{sec:intro}, even when the number and types of measurements captured by the sensors are sufficient to make the system fully observable, some measurements may not be available in real time due to delays or communication issues.
 In both this study and in prior work \cite{delaVarga2025}, we consider the measurement set divided into two groups: fast and sparse and slow but abundant.
-Consequently, we denote the set of available real-time measurements as $z^a\in\mathbb{R}^{m_a}$ and the set of delayed measurements as $z^d\in\mathbb{R}^{m_d}$.
+Consequently, we denote the set of available real-time measurements as $z^a\in\mathbb{R}^{m_a}$, the set of delayed measurements as $z^d\in\mathbb{R}^{m_d}$ { and, as shown in \eqref{eq:wls_zero_inj}, the set of zero-injection measurements $z^0\in\mathbb{R}^{m_0}$}.
 We then split the measurement function as follows: